Almarch/pygotchi/README.md

 tama.flash(bin)
 ```

+The emulation can be started and resumed with the corresponding methods: `start` and `stop`.

 ## Basic commands

 The screen can be rendered using `display` and the sound frequency is available with `GetFreq`.